 Client Alert: COVID-19 Response – Municipal Law Developments

-Late last night the Maine Legislature enacted a bill in reaction to the COVID-19 pandemic that affects municipalities in the following ways:
+Late last night the ME Legislature enacted a bill in reaction to the COVID-19 pandemic that affects municipalities in the following ways:

 - PART G of the Bill allows municipalities to hold meetings, other than town meetings, by remote participation (i.e. through telephone, streaming, or other technology) as long as:

 a.
 Notice of the meeting is given which must include information about how the public can participate;

 b.
 Each member of the body participating in the public proceeding can hear and speak with each other and the public, and each member of the public “attending” the meeting is able to hear all of the other participants at their various locations;

 c.
 The governmental body must determine that public participation shall be by telephonic, video, electronic or other means; and

 d.
 All votes taken during the public proceeding shall be by roll call vote.